Praise Laundromat Project via the Catholic Diocese of Lexington

 Mission Statement: The mission of the Praise Laundromat microenterprise project is to create jobs for unemployed Kentucky residents while providing access to laundry services for townspeople, neighbors, and visitors.

 Board Discretionary Grant.
-Praise Laundromat was a project that developed through St. Joseph the Worker and one of our own family members.
+Praise Laundromat was a project that developed through St. Joseph the Worker (now the Catholic Diocese of Lexington) and one of our own family members.
 They saw a need in their community and provided a sustainable solution to not only fill that need but also contribute to the local economy.
 The Skees Family Foundation grants were directed toward start-up costs of the small laundromat, which is now economically self-sufficient.
 Read how we got connected with this small town feeling the effects of economic recession and coal-mining hazards, and whose idea it was to turn an abandoned building into a neighborhood hub.